Petřvald (Karviná District)

 Petřvald (/cs/; Pietwałd /pl/; Peterswald) is a town in Karviná District in the Moravian-Silesian Region of the Czech Republic.
 It has about 7,400 inhabitants.

 Geography

 Petřvald is located east of Ostrava, in its immediate vicinity.
-It lies in the Ostrava Basin lowland in the historical region of Cieszyn Silesia.
+It lies in the Ostrava Basin in the historical region of Cieszyn Silesia.
 The highest point is at 300 m above sea level.